 Brand marketing vs. transactional marketing

 We’ve explored what brand marketing is and what it isn’t.
 Authenticity and staying true to what your company stands for are critical elements to brand marketing and phrases we’ll return to.
-Let’s take an example:
+Let’s take this brand marketing example:

 This is staying true to the company’s ethos.
 It makes sense.
 It’s brand marketing.